Farama-Foundation/PettingZoo/docs/sisl/waterworld.md

 `n_evaders`:  number of evaders

-`n_coop`:  how many archea touching food at same time for food to be considered consumed
+`n_coop`:  number of archea that must be touching food at the same time for food to be considered consumed

 `n_poison`:  number of poison objects